arthi2900/app1/docs/prd.md

 - Suspend user accounts with Suspend button
 - Approve pending users with Approve button
 - **Cross-school access**: Admin can view and manage all schools and users
-- **Full management rights**: Create, edit, suspend, delete\n
+- **Full management rights**: Create, edit, suspend, delete\n\n### 8.8 Principal Functions
-### 5.8 Principal Functions
+- **Academic Management**:
+  - Class creation\n  - Section creation
+  - Subject creation (class-wise)
+  - Student class-section mapping
+- **Teacher Management**:
+  - View teacher accounts
+  - Teacher-subject-class-section mapping\n  - View class-section overview with assigned teachers per subject
+- **Student Management**:
+  - View students list
+  - View student class-section assignments
 - Exam schedule review and approval (within assigned school only)
-- Student report access (filtered by assigned school)\n- Teacher performance monitoring (within assigned school only)\n- Edit own profile with Save button
+- Student report access (filtered by assigned school)
+- Teacher performance monitoring (within assigned school only)\n- Edit own profile with Save button
 - View school details (read-only)
 - **School-based access**: All data and user lists filtered by assigned school
 - **Visibility**: Can view teachers and students from assigned school only

-### 5.9 Teacher Functions
+### 8.9 Teacher Functions
+- View assigned classes, sections, and subjects
-- Question creation and management (for assigned school subjects only)
+- View students of assigned sections only\n- Question creation and management (for assigned school subjects only)
 - Question paper preparation (for assigned school only)
+- Test schedule creation (for assigned classes and sections only)
 - Exam conduct and monitoring (for assigned school only)
-- Student performance viewing (within assigned school only)
+- Student performance viewing (within assigned sections only)
+- Result entry and analysis (for assigned students only)
 - Edit own profile with Save button
 - View school details (read-only)\n- **School-based access**: All data and user lists filtered by assigned school
-- **Visibility**: Can view students from assigned school only (cannot view Principal or other teachers)
+- **Visibility**: Can view students from assigned sections only (cannot view Principal or other teachers)

-\n### 5.10 Student Functions
+### 8.10 Student Functions
+- View my class, section, subjects, and teachers
 - Exam writing (for assigned school only)
+- View tests assigned to my class and section
 - Result viewing (own results only)
 - Access to past exam reports (own reports only)
 - View school name, address, and code in profile